pmilet/playback/README.md

 An Asp.Net Core middleware library for recording and replaying http requests by means of a previously recorded playback identifier.

 ### Purpose
-Record your webapi http requests to be replayed anytime in the same or other environment using the recorded playback id.
+Record your webapi http requests to be replayed anytime in any environment using a recorded playback id.
-Once we have a playback id we can replay it anytime and anywhere:
-We can record user requests to debug issues in our development environment, or can collect playbackId suitesto replay them to simulate user scenarios or load.
-We can use the playback id for unit testing api methods expected behavior etc.
+With a playback id we can debug issues recorded in our production environment to be reproduced in our development environment, we can use a playback id for unit testing our api methods, we can record user interactions for collecting a sequence of playbackIds to be used as regression or load tests.

 ###  How to record and playback Api requests?